-Steve Delie is the director of labor policy and Workers for Opportunity at the Mackinac Center for Public Policy.
+Steve Delie is the director of labor policy at the Mackinac Center for Public Policy.
 In this role, he is in charge of researching, developing and promoting labor reforms through studies, commentary, speaking, media relations and legislative testimony.
-Steve also serves as a policy advisor for My Pay My Say.
+Steve also serves as a policy advisor for Workers for Opportunity and My Pay My Say.

 Steve is a graduate of Hillsdale College with a degree in political science.
 While there, he was a member of Hillsdale’s George Washington Fellowship Program, a competitive fellowship awarded to students for outstanding academic achievement, leadership and interest in public service.